FreeshardBase/documentation/docs/developer_docs/existing_apps.md

 Some apps cannot be run on Portal at all.
 They might not offer a Docker image at all or rely on external services or specific hardware that Portal does not offer.
-As Portal is developed further, some of these apps might move into level 1 on their own but most will require some effort by the developer to bring it to level 1.
+As Portal is developed further, some of these apps might move into level 1 on their own but most will require some effort by the developer to bring them to level 1.

 ### Level 1: Usable with Caveats